3D Modeling (MODL) Courses

 - Transferable:CSU

-This course centers on advanced digital imaging and image editing techniques for Internet, user interface, 3D, and video applications, using the current version of industry-standard software.
-Students will learn advanced capabilities such as how to alter existing images realistically, creatively apply techniques to original artwork and images, prepare static and animated graphics for use in a variety of digital media, import and alter 3D and video images, visually communicate ideas and messages successfully, and prepare and present their projects to meet professional industry standards.
-Formerly known as GCOM 332
+This course centers on advanced digital image creation and image editing techniques for print, video, and screen-based media.
+Students will use the current version of industry-standard software, and explore emerging technologies, such as generative AI-based applications.
+Students will learn advanced skills in original image creation, altering existing images realistically, preparing static and animated graphics for use in a variety of digital media, and importing and altering video clips.
+This course will enable students to visually communicate ideas and messages successfully, while preparing their projects to meet professional industry standards.
+Formerly known as GCOM 332.

 Upon completion of this course, the student will be able to:

-- utilize software to create original artwork and images, 3D objects, basic animation, user interfaces, and other graphic design deliverables.
+- utilize software to create original artwork and digital images, basic animation, video, and other graphic design deliverables.

 - utilize the design process to gather research and apply critical thinking to develop and communicate complex ideas graphically.